ax3l91/space-apps-2017-mayday-athens/Readme.md

 - Physical Simulation in 3D World Model

 # Visualization
 The visualization given at [Kp.ipynb] provides a first level of visualization.
 The [index.html] file provides a front end that pulls the simulation data and visualizes them in a user friendly way.
+For a working draft of the Web Application you can go to [maydayapp.ddns.net].

 The visualization in the html file is split in four parts.
   - 3D visualization of the globe with the simulated flight path pseudo-colored according to the radiation intensity at each point.